AvensioDev/shared/docs/api/classes/PriorityQueue.md

 > **sort**(`cmp?`): `void`

-Defined in: queue.ts:502
+Defined in: queue.ts:590

-Sort the structure using the provided comparator.
+Rebuild the heap using a different comparator.

 #### Parameters